-Generally, you are not expected to work after a TPD payout however there is generally no recourse for the insurer if you are able to resume employment after the payment of your TPD claim.
+Generally, you are not expected to be working after a TPD payout however there is generally no recourse for the insurer if you are able to resume employment after the payment of your TPD claim.

 Despite this, it is unlikely your TPD payout is going to prevent you from ever returning to any form of work and you should go through your policy information carefully to determine this.